 Flying Bugs, Spiders & Insects Are NOT The Type of

-Come late spring or early summer in Ives Grove, you probably can't wait to get out on your ski boat.
-Be aware that you might have some unwelcome company.
+Come late spring or early summer in Ives Grove, you probably can't wait to get out on your boat.
+Be aware that you might have some unanticipated company.

-A fishing boat covered up for many months in Ives Grove is ideal habitat for critters.
-They love the living space inside.
-With its many crevices and compartments, a boat offers friendly confines.
-Critters get active in spring laying eggs.
+A pontoon boat covered up for many months in Ives Grove is ideal breeding ground for critters.
+They love the confines inside.
+With its many crevices and compartments, a fishing boat offers friendly confines.
+Bugs get active in spring laying eggs.

 The stage is set for an unwanted surprise – a welcoming party of Ives Grove creepy-crawlies – when you pull off the cover for the first time.

-Sure, you could engage in attempted spider removal, or try to get rid of the bugs on your own.
+Sure, you could engage in attempted insect removal, or try to get rid of the spiders on your own.

-Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
-Proactive pest control will kill and control bugs throughout your boat.
-You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
+Proactive pest control will kill and control creepy-crawlies throughout your boat.
+You'll save time, not to mention the irritation of an six-legged hitchhiker unexpectedly visiting you or a guest.

-For many people in Ives Grove, southeast Wisconsin and northern Illinois, summer is all about boating.
-Click here to schedule a sail boat treatment, so that you can be sure the only guests aboard will be invited ones.
+For many people in Ives Grove, southeast Wisconsin and northern IL, summer is all about boating.
+Click here to schedule a ski boat treatment, so that you can be sure the only guests aboard will be invited ones.